Strategy

 Start a Free Trial →

-How does Polygon identify Non-QM loans without an official HMDA flag?
+How does Polygon Research identify and classify Non-QM loans in HMDA data?

-How large is the Non-QM market according to Polygon Research?
+How large is the Non-QM market and what is driving its growth?

 Explore Mortgage Market Intelligence in Practice